n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 * Red &#x1f534; on marriage is consanguineous; sometimes not Jewett!
 * On Person: red &#x1f534; is medical doctor; <span style="background-color:cyan">sky blue</span> is immigrant; orange &#x1F7E0; is unsure connection; purple &#x1f7ea; is clergy or deacon; <span style="background-color:  #9bdd47">lt.green</span> is proprietor; dk.brown &#x1F7EB; is slave-holder; medium blue &#x1F7E6; is soldier or militia; <span style="background-color:tan">tan</span> is Mayflower descent.

-Numbers prefixed with J# are Jewetts of America numbers.
-Any other descendency ids are identified when used.
+Note: Numbers below that are prefixed with J# are [_Jewetts of America_](https://archive.org/search?query=%22Jewetts+of+America%22) numbers from those books, which are referred to as **JoA**.
+Other family descendency ids provided as cross-reference are identified when used.

 ----------